MartinPankraz/sap-hacker-in-a-day/student/quest2.md

 <img alt="Cookie editor" src="assets/quest2/copy-cookie.png"  width="600">
 </p>

-1. Open a private browser window (note that some policies interfere with the login!) or change browser to avoid conflicts with the current session.
+4. Open a private browser window (note that some policies interfere with the login!) or change browser to avoid conflicts with the current session.
+Be aware that browser extensions often need to be activated in the private window first too.

 > [!TIP]
 > Consider wiping the cookies from the current browser session to be absolutely sure you are not logged in with your own account.